 bibo is the Bibliographic Ontology.)

-We use properties from the Time Ontology to describe the temporal extent of period definitions.
-A period definition is a
+We use properties from the Time Ontology to describe the temporal extent of periods.
+A period is a

 time:ProperInterval, an interval of time with different beginning and end points.
 We assume that these (instantaneous) beginning and end points can never be precisely identified, hence our descriptions focus on describing the intervals that start and finish the period: